Prudziszki

 Prudziszki is a village in the administrative district of Gmina Jeleniewo, within Suwałki County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 5 km south of Jeleniewo, 10 km north of Suwałki, and 118 km north of the regional capital Białystok.

 History

 According to the 1921 census, the village had a population of 293, entirely Polish by nationality and Roman Catholic by confession.

 During the German occupation of Poland (World War II), on April 26, 1940, the Germans carried out a massacre of 13 Poles from the region in the forest of Prudziszki as part of the Intelligenzaktion.
 Among the murdered were teachers, a local official and a military officer.